Realtime Worlds

-Realtime Worlds Ltd. was a British video game developer based in Dundee, Scotland.
-The company was founded by David Jones in 2002.
+Realtime Worlds Ltd. (formerly Rage Games (Scotland) Limited and Real Time Worlds Ltd.) was a British video game developer based in Dundee.
+The studio was formed in February 2000 when Rage Software hired David Jones to lead its Scottish operations.
+In March 2002, a financially stricken Rage Software sold the studio to Jones, who renamed it Real Time Worlds.
 After developing Crackdown (2007) and APB: All Points Bulletin (2009), Realtime Worlds filed for administration in August 2010.